huggingface/text-embeddings-inference/docs/source/en/cli_arguments.md

 Options:
       --model-id <MODEL_ID>
-          The Hugging Face model ID, can be any model listed on <https://huggingface.co/models> with the `text-embeddings-inference` tag (meaning it's compatible with Text Embeddings Inference)
+          The Hugging Face model ID, can be any model listed on <https://huggingface.co/models> with the `text-embeddings-inference` tag (meaning it's compatible with Text Embeddings Inference).

           Alternatively, the specified ID can also be a path to a local directory containing the necessary model files saved by the `save_pretrained(...)` methods of either Transformers or Sentence Transformers.